DishengHuang/Secrets-in-Python/lambda.md

 # Some drawbrack about using lambda

-The following example shows three primary drawbacks of using lambda functions:
+The following example shows three primary drawbacks of using lambda function:

 1. Single-Line Limitation:
    The lambda function restricts you to expressing your logic within a single line of code.